CharlyReux/evolvable-by-design-tutorial/README.md

 ```

 This approach allows for a co-evolution of the front-end and the back-end, and covers the breaking changes we discussed earlier.
+> [!NOTE]
-> *Note*: this is a simplified example, especially in the component definition, but we will cover a real case right below.
+> this is a simplified example, especially in the component definition, but we will cover a real case right below.

 ## Do it yourself: Make an application *Evolvable-By-Design*

 ### Introduction
 To get you started with the *Pivo* approach, you will be making a simple application to display information about a user

-> [!Note]
-> testing
+> [!NOTE]
+> If you are in a codespace devContainer, terminals should already be situated in the appropriate directories

 Start by launching the back-end with the commands
  ```sh